saiba-tenpura/dotfiles/README.md

   - Install refind-efi or grub as bootloader as defined by `bash $BOOT_LDR`.

 #### Full Installation
 When performing a full installation the script should be executed in an Arch Linux ISO live environment.
-In addition to performing all the aforementioned configurations the script also setups the mirrorlist based on the given `bash $COUNTRY`, installs the basic packages and everything as defined by `bash $PKG_LIST` as well as a basic partition scheme.
+In addition to performing all the aforementioned configurations the script also setups the mirrorlist based on the given `bash $COUNTRY`, enables multilib support (to install 32-bit packages like steam), installs the basic packages and everything as defined by `bash $PKG_LIST` as well as a basic partition scheme.
 (MBR or GPT depending on the system)

 ```bash
 # Get the current version of the script